Sahim98/Sahim98/README.md

 - :zap: I have experience in competitive programming as well.
 I'm a **3\* coder** at Codechef and a **PUPIL** at Codeforces.

-- 🥇 I've done my thesis in  **A multi-task solution for aspect category sentiment analysis of religious hate speech based on Bangla datasets**.
+- 🥇 My thesis title is **A multi-task solution for aspect category sentiment analysis of religious hate speech based on Bangla datasets**.